GoodsChain/backend/memory-bank/activeContext.md

 3. Using interface-based design for loose coupling between layers
 4. Implementing dependency injection for testability
 5. Using Uber's GoMock for mocking dependencies in unit tests
+6. Using go-sqlmock for repository layer testing without requiring a real database

 ## Project Insights
 1. Current implementation follows Clean Architecture with clear separation of concerns